ACTUAL BLEPHAROPLASTY PATIENT

 The upper eyelid begins to show evidence of aging almost before any other facial feature.
-Excessive skin redundancy is first seen as it crowds and hides the crease of the upper eyelid (Figure 1).
+Excessive sagging skin is first seen as it crowds and hides the crease of the upper eyelid.

 In the area near the nose, a small amount of fat often bulges out.
 When evaluating the upper eyelid, it is important to differentiate between the aging upper eyelid and descent of the eyebrow.

 The eyebrow also descends with time.
 As it does, the brow skin crowds the upper eyelid, adding to the fullness in the area.
-The surgeon must differentiate between a low brow and an aging eyelid, in order to council the patient correctly (Figures 2, 3).
-Occasionally, patients may need both a blepharoplasty and browlift to rejuvenate the eyelid-eyebrow area.
+The surgeon must differentiate between a low brow and an aging eyelid, in order to counsel the patient correctly (Figures 2, 3).
+Occasionally, patients may need both blepharoplasty and brow lift surgery to rejuvenate the eyelid-eyebrow area.

 Lower Eyelid Bags

 The lower eyelid may age in one of two ways.
 There may be premature eyelid aging, which is hereditary.
 People with this hereditary condition begin to demonstrate lower eyelid “bags” during their late twenties and early thirties.
 Most people, however, begin to show signs of eyelid aging in their early forties.